sine2pi/ASR-model/README.md

 NLP/ASR multimodal modal with f0 modulated relative positional embeddings.
 For research/testing.

 Why?

+Because a significant portion of current AI research is focused on optimizing existing methods instead of exploring new approaches.
-Because "more compute" is not the answer.
-(Neither is quantization)
+"more compute" is not the answer.
+(Neither is quantization).

 ----